hershel-theodore-layton/sgml-stream-codegen/README.md

 Build your own custom native sgml-stream tags from a json definition

 Build status: Failing on composer install when hhvm/hack-codegen can not be installed.
-This happens on the hhvm 4.73 build, but never builds do succeed.
+This happens on the hhvm 4.73 build, but newer builds do succeed.
 The version constraint will be updated once we don't need dev-master anymore.

 ## What this code is